What to know before covering the next mass shooting

 Because mass shootings are a relatively new phenomenon in this century, there’s no official or standard definition for a mass shooting.
 As a result, a variety of definitions have been created by news organizations, researchers and law enforcement agencies.

 “We know what a category five hurricane is.
 We know what a 6.0 on the Richter scale is.
-We know what stage four cancer is, but we don’t have parameters for [mass shootings],” said Jennifer Mascia, a writer and founding member of The Trace, during a recent panel.
+We know what stage four cancer is, but we don’t have parameters for [mass shootings],” said Jennifer Mascia, a writer and founding member of The Trace, during a recent panel discussion.

 “Which seems strange because we have lived through a decade of one catastrophic mass shooting after another,” she added.

-Understanding what a mass shooting is will help to improve coverage of these events, but also serves as a reminder for newsrooms to consider how they define them and how much coverage they warrant.
-At the very least, when covering mass shootings, journalists should include the larger context that these events continue to be rare, while firearm suicides and homicides make up the vast majority of gun deaths.
+Understanding what a mass shooting is will help to improve coverage of these events but also serves as a reminder for newsrooms to consider how they define them and how much coverage they warrant.
+When covering mass shootings, journalists should — at the very least — include the larger context, which is that these events continue to be relatively rare while firearm suicides and homicides make up the vast majority of gun deaths.

 A range of definitions